Shockwave Therapy

 • Hip and Shoulder Pain: The therapy helps restore mobility and function to affected joints

-“For Brooklyn Chiropractic, healing means proper alignment, not just of the spine, but of all body tissues.
+“For Brooklyn Chiropractic, healing means proper alignment, of the spine and all body tissues.
 Our approach with Radial Shockwave Therapy helps restore this alignment at the cellular level, promoting natural healing and long-term wellness.”

 – Dr. Priyank Patel, Board Certified Chiropractor